leedeen01/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 The first person has a premium named "LifeShield".

     1. Test case: `editpr 1 pr/LifeShield $350`<br>
        Expected: The premium named "LifeShield" for the first person is updated to have amount "$350".
 Details of the updated person shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `editpr 1 pr/NonExistentPremium $350`<br>
        Expected: No premium is edited.
 Error message indicating the premium doesn't exist is shown.
-Status bar remains the same.

     1. Other incorrect commands to try: `editpr`, `editpr 1`, `editpr 1 pr/`, `editpr x pr/LifeShield $350` (where x is larger than the list size)<br>
        Expected: Similar to previous error cases.